This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 You can also increase the sharpness.

-When you're working with RAW photos, increasing the sharpness is usually needed because the camera doesn't process the photos for you before they're imported into Lightroom.
+Increasing the sharpness is usually needed when working with RAW photos because the camera doesn't process the images before they're imported into Lightroom.

-Adding a small amount of sharpness will help increase the clarity of details and make your photos look more "crisp."
+Adding a touch of sharpness in Lightroom will help increase the clarity of details and make your photos look more "crisp."

 This is especially important if you want to print them later on.